The University of West Alabama

 Have a 3.0 grade point average in required general education courses (English 1, Anatomy and Physiology 1, General Psychology, and a fine arts or humanities) for the nursing curriculum.
 Only one general education course may be retaken once for a higher grade.

-Have a 75% on the HESI (Health Systems, Inc.) A2 (Admission Assessment with Critical Thinking).
+Achieve a 75% on the HESI (Health Systems, Inc.) A2 (Admission Assessment with Critical Thinking).
+The entrance exam can only be taken two times in a twelve month period.
+Future test dates will be posted online at the UWA nursing website.

 Application deadline is September 1.
 Only completed applications will be considered for admission.
 Applicants may be conditionally admitted pending receipt of fall grades.